 I just started working on a disruptive token to introduce in the crytpo space platforms in relation to the social & retail service settings.
 I'm in the U.S. and I am aware of the stringent regulations surrounding the issue of whether or not a token is considered a security.
-My token involves a...
+My token...
 Read more »

 Refer to the Howey Test, which is the most prominently used characteristics applied to analyze whether a debt or equity security exists.
 If you are still unsure, I would recommend obtaining counsel who is familiar with securities law.
 Remember, securities law is a federal issue for the most part,...Read more »